velicanu/expenses/README.md

 2. `Run Pipeline` button runs the data processing workflow that puts the data into a database.
 3. The visualization section of the UI should automatically pick up the updated data after the pipeline runs.

+### Plaid integration

+See the documentation in `./plaid/README.md` for instructions on how to setup Plaid to automatically pull transactions.

 ### Internal files